The Donut Hole (or Coverage Gap) is a term used to describe the third phase of your

 But note . . .

-Only one 2021 stand-alone Medicare Part D plan (Michigan's Prescription Blue Select) follows the standard plan design with a fixed 25% cost-sharing for all formulary tiers.
-All other 2021 Medicare Part D plans have a mix of fixed co-pays ($47 for a Tier 3 drug), combined with co-insurance for more expensive formulary tiers (for example, you pay 35% of retail prices for Tier 5 specialty drugs) - and is noted in more detail below, if you enter the Donut Hole - it is possible that the cost of your formulary medications can increase, decrease, or stay the same.
+Only few, if any stand-alone Medicare Part D plans follow the standard plan design with a fixed 25% cost-sharing for all formulary tiers.
+The vast majority, if not all 2022 Medicare Part D plans have a mix of fixed co-pays ($47 for a Tier 3 drug), combined with co-insurance for more expensive formulary tiers (for example, you pay 35% of retail prices for Tier 5 specialty drugs) - and as noted in more detail below, if you enter the Donut Hole - it is possible that the cost of your formulary medications can increase, decrease, or stay the same.

 You can click on our FAQ "Did the Coverage Gap or Donut Hole just close up and go away?" to read more.